-The Polaroid Corporation was born in a Lebanon, Conn., boys camp in 1922 when a teacher showed a 13-year-old how to take the glare off a tabletop.
+The Polaroid Corporation, which once employed 21,000 people, got started in a Lebanon, Conn., boys camp in 1922.
+It happened when a teacher showed a 13-year-old boy how to take the glare off a tabletop.

 The teacher was Barney “Cap” Girden, a colorful finagler who would later hold 20 patents for skin-diving inventions.

 The summer camp was Mooween, which operated on the shores of Red Cedar Lake from 1921-63.
 So beloved was Mooween by its campers that they lobbied successfully to revive it as Mooween State Park in 2008.

 The 13-year-old boy was Edwin Herbert Land, who in his lifetime patented 535 inventions, more than any American except Thomas Edison.
 As an advisor to President Eisenhower, Land spearheaded the development of the U-2 spy plane.
 He also founded and ran Polaroid, a global corporation that employed 15,000 people in Massachusetts alone.
 The company churned out polarizers, instant cameras, X-ray film, 3-D movies and military devices for night vision.
 So popular was Land’s instant photography during the 1970s that people shot a billion Polaroid photos in a year.
 Ansel Adams, David Hockney and Andy Warhol all took Polaroids.

 Land was not only a brilliant inventor, but a business pioneer.
 When he faced stiff competition for scientific talent, he hired women from Smith College’s art department .
 Then he sent them to science classes.
 After the assassination of Martin Luther King, Jr., Land took Polaroid to the forefront of the affirmative action movement.
 He set the prototype for the successful Silicon Valley startup.
 Steve Jobs called Land his boyhood hero and inspiration.